ProfMikeWood/ocean_modeling_book/_sources/getting_started/installing_gfortran.md

-# Installing gfortran and MPI on a Mac
+# Installing gfortran and MPI

-To run MITgcm, we will need a FORTRAN compiler
+To run MITgcm, we will need a FORTRAN compiler.
+This page describes how to install a common compiler on both MacOS and Windows (using Cygwin)

 ## Installation on a Mac

 ### Install Homebrew
-If you haven't already done so, install gcc
+If you haven't already done so, install homebrew following the instruction at https://brew.sh/.

 ### Install gcc
 Next, use homebrew to install gcc